 Product packaging plays an important role in your company’s branding and consumer satisfaction.
 But, it is also a financial investment, and as such, it has to be planned properly.
 Knowing the packaging price in advance is especially important if you have a big production line, since you have to synchronize your finances with the optimal quantity of boxes you need to run a smooth production.

 Before we dive into what determines the price of packaging (and how we can easily assist you with the calculations), we want to address the main question we keep hearing: is custom packaging expensive?
 Well, it can be, and it doesn’t have to be, would be the short answer.
 This will largely be affected by the product itself.
 High-end products require “expensive looking” packaging.
 Customers that buy luxury products would be quite disappointed if the product they’ve spent a small fortune on comes in packaging that does not reflect its status.
 The same logic applies to low-end and mid-end products; it doesn’t make much financial sense to spend a lot of money on high-end packaging for products that are relatively cheap and don’t require any special protective or decorative packaging properties.
+There are always reasons to choose custom packaging, and we have a comprehensive guide that will help you understand just how beneficial it can be.

 How to Calculate Product Packaging Cost?